saumya93sinha/back-end-take-home/SUBMISSION.md

 	i) Guestlogix.WebAPI
 	This is the WebAPI project and RouteController.cs is the controller where API methods are present.
 	We have two API methods:
-		a)http://localhost:54243/route/getshortestroute - This is to get the shortest route It requires one object of RouteSearchParam class(created by me) as param.
+		a)http://localhost:54243/route/getshortestroute - GET Request - This is to get the shortest route It requires two string params : origin and destination.
-		From Postman we can hit this web API by setting header as Content-Type = 'application/json' and raw body data like
+		From Postman we can hit this web API by setting header as Content-Type = 'application/json' and setting Params
-		{
+		Key:  Value
-       "Origin": "ABJ",
+		origin: "ABJ"
-        "Destination": "BRU"
+		destination: "BOS"
-		}
+		It will return the shortest route as string between origin and destination.

-		It will return the shortest route as string between origin and destination
+		I have appended the series of resultant routes into a string and am showing the shortest route as a string to the User.

-		b)http://localhost:54243/route/getairports - This will fetch list of all the airports.
+		b)http://localhost:54243/route/getairports - GET Request - This will fetch list of all the airports.
 		I am using this to populate origin and destination drop-downs on UI.

 	ii) Guestlogix.Business